-The executive bureau shall manage the FIDH and report on its activities to the international bureau.
+The executive bureau shall prepare the agenda and support the activities of the International Bureau.
+It shall help examine dossiers to be considered by the International Bureau.
+The Executive Bureau, whenever necessary shall help follow-up decisions of the International Bureau and report back on its activities to the international bureau.
 It shall meet upon the invitation of its President as often as necessary and in principle at least once a month.
 The President must call a meeting if requested to do so by at least half the executive bureau members.
-The Vice Presidents may attend the meetings.

 No proxy voting may take place within the executive bureau.